1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Rebuilding the Rocker Plates and Bushings

-Next I installed the rocker plates at the lower end of the fork.
-Previously I replaced the rocker bushings using a custom tool documented here: Do It Yourself Tools for Rebuilding Harley-Davidson Springer Front Ends.
+Next I installed the rockers at the lower end of the fork.
+Previously I had replaced all the rocker plate bushings using a custom tool, which I detailed here: Do It Yourself Tools for Rebuilding Harley-Davidson Springer Front Ends.

-1933 Harley-Davidson VL springer rocker plate layout with offset plate on right side
+1933 Harley-Davidson VL springer rocker plate layout with offset rocker on right-hand side

 The rocker plate layout, with the offset rocker plate installed on the right-hand side of the motorcycle.